CapgeminiTechHub/Amazon-web-services-1/Documentation.md

 We also changed the functions() intent, which explains what the skill does, to respond to the AMAZON.help intent, a built in intent.
 Following the design principles outlined for VUIs, we limited the help function to explaining 3 intents.
 This meant that we needed a 'moreOptions' intent, which listed the remaining functions of the skill.
 These functions left the session open so that the user could activate a follow up intent with out having to reinvoke the skill.

 We also implemented a proper fallback Intent.
-In the case of not understanding  a response, the skill would reply with the functions() def, the same as the help intent.
+In the case of not understanding a response as an accepted utterance, the skill would reply with the functions() def, the same as the help intent.

+We also had to spent some time cleaning up utterances, some were too similair, which would result in the wrong intent being activated.